 Resolution ranges from 80×60 pixels in basic models to 1280×1024 in premium units, with thermal sensitivities below 0.05°C enabling detection of subtle temperature anomalies.
 Spectral ranges typically span 7.5-14 mikroni (long-wave infrared) for ambient temperature targets or 3-5 mikroni (mid-wave infrared) for high-temperature industrial processes.

-Sensorer za Bragg za Bragg
+Sensorer za Fiber Bragg Grating

 Safu za sensorer za FBG enable quasi-distributed temperature profiling along structures ranging from aircraft wings to power cables.
 Individual gratings occupy only a few millimeters of fiber length, allowing dense sensor spacing impossible with fluorescent systems.
 Wavelength division multiplexing supports 20-40 sensors per fiber at meter-scale intervals.